-The Complainant is not required to pursue the SUNY ESF internal complaint procedure before filing a complaint with a State or Federal agency.
-In addition, if the Complainant chooses to pursue the SUNY ESF internal procedure, the Complainant is free to file a complaint with the appropriate State or Federal agency at any point during the process.
-Upon filing with an external agency, however, the SUNY ESF internal complaint procedure may be terminated and the matter referred to the Office of the General Counsel for review and involvement as may be in the interests of the College.
-During any portion of the procedure detailed hereafter, the parties shall not employ audio or video taping devices.
+The Complainant is not required to pursue the ESF internal complaint procedure before filing a complaint with a State or Federal agency.
+In addition, if the Complainant chooses to pursue the ESF internal procedure, the Complainant is free to file a complaint with the appropriate State or Federal agency at any point during the process.
+Upon filing with an external agency, however, the ESF internal complaint procedure may be terminated and the matter referred to the Office of the General Counsel for review and involvement as may be in the interests of the College

-Confidentiality
+C. Confidentiality

 In accordance with existing policies and laws, including (III)(B) of this policy, every effort will be made to protect the privacy of all individuals throughout all phases of the complaint and resolution process.
 Information about complaints or inquiries will be maintained in confidence to the fullest extent possible.
-However, an investigation will generally include interviewing necessary parties and coordination when necessary with offices such as the relevant Department or Unit, and/or Student Affairs.
+However, an investigation will generally include interviewing necessary parties and coordination when necessary with offices such as the relevant Department or Unit, Human Resources and/or Student Affairs.